STEP Alpine 2019 Sessions Recap

 Global Regulatory Approaches

 Richard Grasby then contrasted different types of regulatory approaches to the industry from jurisdictions around the globe.
-Regulators range from lighter approaches that are really just focused on AML policies, to large scope requirements that delve into the quality of trust operations and depth and experience of personnel.
+Regulators range from lighter approaches that are really just focused on AML policies, to large scope requirements that delve into the quality of trust operations and depth and experience of the personnel.

 Private Trust Companies, called Family Trust Companies in Nevada (NRS 669A), were raised as a possible structure for some as they can in some instances be exempt from pending Swiss registration requirements.
-Business and family ties are vital factors to consider for a Private Trust Company, which can be likened loosely to a single family office.
+Business and family ties are vital factors to consider for a Private Trust Company, which can be likened loosely to a single-family office.

 Fabianne De Vos Burchart cautioned that PTCs must be run professionally, or he fears that many will be challenged in the future for being little more than an elaborate nominee agreement.